PowershellGroup/Write-Log-Module/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * PowerShell version 2.0 or greater - Module Version.
 * PowerShell version 5.0 or greater - Either version.